modeemi/website/README.md

 If you have implemented new views or functionality, implement tests for those as well.

+If you modify the views, remember to run `python manage.py makemigrations` before committing.

 ### Updating the running web service

+The web service Docker container is automatically built by a Dockerhub job from the `master` branch and a new version is deployed onto the web server periodically.

 To update the project you can

-- Go get a soda and wait for a maximum of two hours for a cronjob to update the site.
+- Go get a soda and wait for 15 minutes for a cronjob to update the site.
 - Manually run `webupdate` on the web server as `root`.